karuppiah7890/tigris-docs/docs/overview/datamodel.md

 in a lightweight manner without any downtime.
 The schema changes are performed in a transactional manner, take only a few milliseconds to complete and do not require a collection rebuild.
 The updated schema is immediately made available to any new transactions.
+The schema of old records will be updated automatically when the record is updated.

 The following schema changes are currently supported: